 But, what does holding a fundraiser on Facebook look like for your nonprofit?
 Let’s begin our list of online fundraising ideas with a few social media ideas that you can use Facebook to execute.

-A Facebook challenge involves asking your supporters to complete a task— one they wouldn’t willingly do on a normal day— and having them raise funds in support of their effort.
-Popular examples include a month-long shaving boycott, removing meat from their diet on Mondays, or even jumping into incredibly cold bodies of water.
+A Facebook Challenge involves asking your supporters to complete a task— one they wouldn’t do on a normal day— and having them raise funds in support of their effort.
+Popular examples include a month-long shaving boycott, removing meat from their diet on Mondays, or even volunteering a specific number of hours.